Our monthly Campus News brings you the latest news from GTI concerning our services and products for those involved in higher education.

 To get our Campus Newsletter sent straight to your inbox, simply complete your relevant details on our contact form here.

-Read March’s edition below:
+Read November’s edition below:

 Despite the job-hopper reputation of Millennials, latest research shows that graduates are significantly more incentivised to stay at a company as long as they are offered clear career prospects.

 The data comes from a survey of 949 students and recent graduates in which they were asked a range of questions about their current and possible future careers.

 When surveyed on what prospects graduates actually favour when looking for an employer, over half (51%) considered the most significant as the opportunity to progress to a higher role within the company.
 A further 20% considered the opportunity to learn about different roles/departments within the company with the potential to transfer, as the most vital reason to stay.